pmaji/asset-time-machine-app/README.md

         - this code builds the conda virtual environment (named "atm_env") with all necessary dependencies
     - `conda activate atm_env`
         - this code activates the environment so that you can start running code or the app itself
-- running the EDA code & app:
+- running the code & app:
     - `jupyter lab`
-        - this code will spin up a Jupyter Lab instance for interactive editing, with all settings and packages loaded
+        - this code will spin up a [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/) instance for interactive editing, with all settings and packages loaded
     - `python app.py`
         - this code will launch the app locally